Get insider access

 Remote

-The TV comes with Hisense's newly-designed remote that is backlit.
+The TV comes with Hisense's newly designed backlit remote.
 It has buttons for popular streaming services, and you can use the built-in microphone to switch inputs, change apps, search within apps, and ask for the weather and time.
 Unfortunately, you can't change the settings on the TV using the voice controls.

 Smart Features